Q: I've been hearing a lot about sunscreens lately and some potentially hearmful ingredients in them. Are Jack Black sunscreens safe?

 |

-Q: I consider myself a pretty evolved guy.
+I consider myself a pretty evolved guy.
 But then I hear about things like exfoliation.
 Antioxidants.
 Alpha hydroxy acids.
 Should I know?
 And will it make a difference?

 The fact that you know enough to ask puts you way ahead of the game.
 And once you start incorporating the corresponding techniques and products into your routine, we guarantee you'll notice the benefits.